EXPERT PROMPTING MASTERCLASS

 Strategy 3: Reference Length

-"Write this in about the same length as the following example:
+"Write this in about same length as:

 [paste example of desired length]"